-Since 2012, Grand Canyon

-University has entered into a

-written agreement with the

-Phoenix Police Department.
-The

-Grand Canyon University

-Neighborhood Safety Initiative

-includes a generous \$100,000

-annual donation to allow

-Phoenix Police Officers and

-Sergeants to conduct

-additional enforcement efforts

-and crime suppression

-programs in the neighborhood

-surrounding main campus.
+From 2012 through 2023, Grand Canyon University entered into a written agreement with the Phoenix Police Department.
+The Grand Canyon University Neighborhood Safety Initiative included a generous \$100,000 annual donation to allow Phoenix Police Officers and Sergeants to conduct additional enforcement efforts and crime suppression programs in the neighborhood surrounding main campus.